OctopusDeploy/docs/docs/runbooks/runbook-examples/gcp/create-nlb.md

 CreateForwardingRulesForTargetPoolIfNotExists $productionForwardingRuleName $productionTargetPoolName "80"
 ```

-This script will check to see if the forwarding rules exist for both Test and Production.
+This script will check to see if the forwarding rules exist for both test and production.
 If they do, it will skip creating that environment's rule.
 If they don't exist, it will create a new forwarding rule using the `compute forwarding-rules create` command.

 There are a number of variables used in the script: